Metrics Framework Design

 Metrics

 Components use metrics to measure their internal state.
 Metrics can represent everything from the number of requests received to the average length some value remains cached.
 Components are responsible for creating and updating metrics for each measured state.
-The framework shall provide a set of metrics designed to cover the majority of component measurement requirements.
-All metrics share a common interface to allow the framework to manage them in a common way.
+The framework provides a set of metrics designed to cover the majority of component measurement requirements.

 To meet the requirement to manage metrics independent of the underlying metric state, all metrics implement a common interface.
 All metrics then add their specific methods to update and retrieve internal state.
-Generally the component uses the update method(s) to update state and the framework uses retrieval methods to get current state when reporting.
+Generally, the component uses the update method(s) to update state and sinks use the retrieval methods to get current state when reporting.
 The metric insures synchronized access.

 Sinks